highcharts/highcharts/docs/datagrid/columns.md

 ```

 ## Sorting
-The DataGrid allows you to set the querying options.
-The basic one is sorting.

 Sorting object consists of two main configuration options:
 - **`sortable`**: A boolean that determines whether a column can be sorted by the user clicking on the column header.